gear-genomics/terms-of-use/terms.md

 ## Citing GEAR

-If you use the Site in one of your publications please reference the URL https://www.gear-genomics.com.
+If you use the Site in one of your publications please reference the URL https://www.gear-genomics.com and please cite our GEAR publications.

+Tobias Rausch, Markus Hsi-Yang Fritz, Andreas Untergasser, Vladimir Benes.
+Tracy: basecalling, alignment, assembly and deconvolution of sanger chromatogram trace files.
+BMC Genomics 21, 230 (2020).

+Tobias Rausch, Markus Hsi-Yang Fritz, Jan Korbel, Vladimir Benes.
+Alfred: interactive multi-sample BAM alignment statistics, feature counting and feature annotation for long- and short-read sequencing.
+Bioinformatics.
+2019 Jul 15;35(14):2489-2491.

 ## GEAR License